 - Take the camping challenge - "All Season Outdoor Adventure" at Frontenac Park (posted 27-November-2011).

 - Download the Park Map (pdf format, about 1 MB).

-- Join the Friends now!
+- Join the Friends/Donate to the Friends now!
 Download the Friends Brochure and Membership form (pdf format).

 The Friends of Frontenac Park provide this information in good faith but make no warranty for its accuracy.
 This website is another service funded by your membership fees and donations.
 We thank you and are looking forward to your continuing support.

 NOTE: The Friends of Frontenac Provincial Park cannot process campsites availability inquiries or reservations.
-Please call Ontario Parks' Reservation service at 1-888-0NT-PARK (1-888-668-7275).
+Please visit Ontario Parks' Reservation service or call 1-888-0NT-PARK (1-888-668-7275).